-Sara Cinnamon is Technical Lead at LUNAR Design in San Francisco.
+Sara Cinnamon is an Associate Director at LUNAR Design in San Francisco.
 LUNAR is a product design firm that joined the McKinsey & Company family in 2015, adding a depth of business strategy to their innovative spirit to deliver ingenuity that delights.
-As an alumna of UC Berkeley Mechanical Engineering, she looks forward to sharing what she’s learned since graduation — from her time in grad school at MIT to running her own startup in consumer healthcare to joining a world-class design firm.
-Book an office-hours appointment with Sara.
+Her areas of expertise include medical devices, inclusive design, efficient design for manufacture and assembly, and systems thinking.
+As an alumna of UC Berkeley Mechanical Engineering, she looks forward to sharing what she’s learned since graduation — from her time in grad school at MIT to running her own startup in consumer healthcare to joining a world class design firm.
+Book a meeting with Sara.

 Eric Weinhoffer is a mechanical engineer specializing in product design, rapid prototyping, and scaling from prototype to production.
-Currently, Eric is a Prototype Engineer for Bolt, a venture capital firm that works with early-stage startups at the intersection of hardware and software.
-Previously, Eric designed prototypes and shop spaces with APROE and also helped to grow and run a makerspace, similar to Jacobs Hall, at Georgia Tech.
-He has since designed and shipped a variety of products, including electronics kits, CNC milling machines (the Othermill), and a sailboat thruster.
+Currently, Eric is a Prototyping Lab Specialist at Skydio.
+Previously, Eric designed products and ran a prototyping shop at Bolt.
+He has designed and shipped a variety of products, including technology demonstration payloads to the ISS, CNC milling machines (the Othermill), and a variety of consumer devices.
 When not making parts at home, Eric enjoys riding bikes and spending time in the mountains.
-Contact Eric or find him in 120 Jacobs Hall, in the makerspace, on the first Friday afternoon of each month.
+You can get in touch with Eric by booking a time to meet with him here or emailing him.